 Access to Your Information: You have a right to inspect and copy your information used and stored by Medical Mutual in its designated record set.
 For access to your entire medical record, you must contact the provider of service.
 Please use the form provided under the HIPAA section at the bottom of our website, MedMutual.com, to submit your request for access to your records.
-Be sure to provide all required information including your name, the policy and group (if applicable) numbers under which you are covered, your birthdate, the information you would like to access and the dates of information you would like to see (if applicable).
+Be sure to provide all required information including your name, the policy and group (if applicable) numbers under which you are covered, your birthdate, the information you would like to see (if applicable).